 When you consolidate through a federal program, you don’t get a lot of choices.

-- The interest rate on the repayment plan is a weighted average of the rates on your existing loans.
+- The interest rate on the repayment plan is a weighted average of the fixed rates on your existing loans.
 Whether you have good credit or bad credit, it doesn’t matter; your credit score plays no role in determining your rate.

-- The term (length of your loan) depends on the repayment plan.
+- The loan term (length of your loan) depends on the repayment plan.
 Terms range from 10 years up to 30 years, depending on the repayment plan you choose.
 Most hardship-based repayment plans have 25-year terms.

 Going through a private lender means you can choose your term and get a rate based on your credit score.
 An excellent credit score can be a good reason to go private.